 At home, you can do simple tests to see if your window coverings are fireproof.
 One common method is the candle test.
 You light a candle and hold it close to the fabric.
 If it doesn’t catch fire or keep burning after you blow out the candle, it’s good.

 Another test is the match test.
 Hold a lit match over the fabric quickly.
-If it doesn’t keep burning, it shows the fabric is fire-resistant.
+If it doesn’t keep burning, it shows the fabric is flame-resistant.

-For a detailed check, get a professional fire safety expert to inspect your window treatments.
-These inspections use special equipment and methods to check if the fabric meets fire safety standards.
+For a detailed check, get a professional safety expert to inspect your window treatments.
+These inspections use special equipment and methods to check if the fabric meets NFPA safety standards.
 The inspector will look at the fabric’s NFPA 701 rating to make sure it’s safe.

 Maintenance Tip | Frequency |